neotamoe/psi_cardsLecture3/readme.md

 Cards Lecture 3
 ---------------

-Using what we've learned about JS and JQ, we'll create a cards app that will do the following:
+Using what we've learned about HTML, CSS, JS and JQ, we'll create a cards app that will do the following:

 - drawCardFromTop: first card in array
 - drawCardFromBottom: last card in array